How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Different stains need different approaches:

-- Tree sap: Rubbing alcohol on cloth
+- Tree sap: Rubbing alcohol on a cloth, then wash with soap

 - Fish blood: Cold water immediately, then enzyme cleaner